lewfpv/adap1meter/README.md

 ### Manual Installation
 1. Download the files from this repository.
-2. Place them in your Home Assistant `custom_components/greenhess` directory.
+2. Place the `greenhess` folder in your Home Assistant `custom_components/` directory.
 3. Restart Home Assistant.

 ## Configuration